rcmcg/CMPT353-Data-Science/README.md

 - python3 get_paths_to_interesting_things.py vancouver-interesting-things.csv

 The paths.csv file contains the recommended paths to a variety of "interesting things", assuming that a person can visit at most 3 locations in a day.

+## Is it true there are some parts of the city with more chain restaurants (e.g. McDonand's or White Spot franchises, not independently-owned places)?
+Is there some way to find the chain places automatically and visualize their density relative to non-chains?
+CD into the root of the repository and run the following commands

+The restaurant-info.csv file contains the information about restaurants in Vancouver (Combine with non-chain and chain restaurants together).